Woodland Formations

-For each of the three kinds of wood, therefore, the panels and display cases in the room illustrate not only some of the most characteristic trees, shrubs and grasses (with photos and dried plants) but also a selection of the most typical or rare animal species, with the small insects that eat into the bark or feed on the leaves, the passing or nesting birds who live in the treetops and the reptiles and mammals that move in the undergrowth.
+This diversity in forest vegetation is primarily determined by local differences in climate and rocky substrate, which in turn influences the fauna that interacts with it.
+For each of the three forest types, therefore, the panels and display cases in the room illustrate not only some of the most characteristic trees, shrubs, and herbs (with photographs and dry-preserved plants) but also a selection of the most typical or rare animal species, from small insects that damage the bark or feed on the leaves, to the migratory or nesting birds that inhabit the canopy, to the reptiles and mammals moving through the undergrowth.

 ![]() |